Types of Tariffs: Green / Renewable Energy

 How green is a "Green Energy" Tariff?

 Energy suppliers include a greater or lesser share of green and renewable energy in their green energy tariffs.
 The same supplier might offer one “green” energy tariff with a 15% share of renewable energy and another green energy tariff with a 100% share of renewable energy.

 Therefore, the green energy tariff customers choose also depends on “how green” they want their electricity to be.
 On this note, only Good Energy is “green energy certified” by the Green Energy Certification Scheme, which checks how far beyond current regulations a supplier is going to meet renewable energy targets.

 A Department of Energy and Climate Change report states that the average bill on a green energy tariff is higher than average bills on other tariffs.
 However, some suppliers, such as Ovo Energy or LOCO2 Energy, are changing that trend by offering green energy tariffs that compare well to non-green energy tariffs.

 For example, when using a London-based comparison of the average UK energy consumption (3,200 kWh per year for electricity and 13,500 kWh for natural gas) applied to June 2014, an energy supplier comparison yields estimated annual costs ranging from £1,018 (Ovo Energy) to £1,156 (Good Energy) for dual-fuel and from £440 (Ovo Energy, 15% renewable) to £524 (also Ovo Energy, 100% renewable) for electricity only.

 Which Suppliers Offer Green Energy Tariffs?

-In 2018, there are a growing number of renewable energy suppliers offering green energy tariffs.
-Here are some of the best and their top tariffs.
+In 2021, there are a growing number of renewable energy suppliers offering green energy tariffs.
+See our provider list for some of them.